venky4c/trivia-query-app/README.md

   ```

 So what we are telling React is that,
 > 'Hey getQuestion fn is not changing, so do not render it everytime the app is rendered.
-But only when the selectedCategory changes.
+But only when the selectedCategory changes.'